tableau/webdataconnector/docs/docs/wdc_simulator.md

 can load your web data connector page and interact with it the same way that Tableau does.

-The simulator exists to help you debug web data connectors during developement.
+The simulator exists to help you debug web data connectors during development.
 Since it runs in your favorite web browser, you can use the browser's built-in development tools.
 While you use the simulator, you can use a JavaScript debugger to set breakpoints, view console logs in real time, and view network requests.